wp-plugins/login-logout/readme.txt

 == Changelog ==

 = 2.7 - 2013-11-07 =
-* added Spanish translation (thanks to Maria Ramos)
+* Spanish translation made by Maria Ramos from WebHostingHub

 = 2.6 - 2013-10-17 =
-* added Serbian translation (thanks to Borisa Djuraskovic)
+* Serbian translation made by Borisa Djuraskovic from WebHostingHub

 = 2.5 - 2013-10-15 =
 * minor changes